What Is Numerical Software¶

 Why Develop Numerical Software¶

 Like developing any software, the true driver must be identified so that the system can be properly specified.
-After that, there is a pattern in developing numerical software:

 - Generalize to a theory in math